flokosiol/kirby-focus/README.md

-# Kirby 2 // Focus
+# Kirby 2 // Focus [BETA]

-With this plugin for [Kirby 2](http://getkirby.com) editors can add an individual focus point to any image.
-By using a special crop method developers can
+With this plugin for [Kirby 2](http://getkirby.com) editors can set an individual focus point to any image, which can be considered when the image is cropped.

 ## Requirements